 To date, we have generated the majority of our revenues from North America and expect to continue to generate a substantial amount of our revenues from North America in the future.
 There are a number of important incentives that are expected to phase-out or terminate in the future, which could adversely affect sales of our products.
 A substantial majority of our revenues come from the United States, which has both federal and state incentives.
-For instance, the Renewable Energy and Job Creation Act of 2008 was recently extended as part of an Omnibus Appropriations Bill and provides a 30% federal tax credit for residential and commercial solar installations through December 31, 2019 and reduced tax credits of 26% and 22% through December 31, 2020 and 2021 respectively, before being reduced to 10% for commercial installations and 0% for residential installations beginning in 2022.
+For instance, the Renewable Energy and Job Creation Act of 2008 currently provides a 30% federal tax credit for residential and commercial solar installations through December 31, 2019 and reduced tax credits of 26% and 22% through December 31, 2020 and 2021 respectively, before being reduced to 10% for commercial installations and 0% for residential installations beginning in 2022.
+These tax credits could be reduced or eliminated as part of tax code changes or regulatory reform initiatives by the new Congress and presidential administration.